How to Build a Custom Website with Claude GitHub Vercel and Squarespace

 cd ~/Documents/GitHub

-Open the Claude Desktop App and navigate to the Code tab and use this exact prompt:
+Open the Claude Desktop App, go to the Code tab, and paste:

-Answer Claude's questions.
-At the end it will hand you a customized prompt.
-Take that prompt back to the Code tab and let Claude Code start building out your content.
+Answer the questions.
+Take the prompt it gives you back to the Code tab and let Claude Code fill in pages.

 "Please install the Website Design skill from Anthropic."

-"Using the Website Design skill please design my website.
-I really like the design of [Insert Website URL 1] and [Insert Website URL 2].
-Please make my site look unique in the way I want by drawing inspiration from these sites while giving it its own character."
+"Use the Website Design skill to design my site.
+I like [Insert Website URL 1] and [Insert Website URL 2].
+Pull inspiration from both, but give my site its own character."

 "Please set up a 'Blog' section on my website so I can start publishing articles."